GuyattDL/web/README.md

-# dataRepo
+# web
-Reo for storing data
+Repo for storing data
+This is a public repository so do not place any sensitive information here.